 Our day tour begins with an ascent to the top of the Mount of Olives which is important to both Jews and Christians.
 This spot displays a magnificent view of the city.

 It holds great sacred and historical significance for both religions.
 This is the site of many churches and Jewish burial sites, and the magnificent, panoramic view of Jerusalem includes such important sites as the Temple Mount, the former spot of the Holy Temple.
 For instance, even the distant Judean desert can be seen from this vantage spot.

 Continuing to the second part of the day – The Old City.
 Here we will visit all four of the Jewish, Christian, Muslim and Armenian quarters.

-The climax of this part of the tour is the Western Wall (HaKotel), unquestionably the holiest and most cherished Jewish site in existence.
+The Jewish Quarter is full of ancient architecture and evoke historical times.
+As you walk through the Roman & Jewish Cardos.
+The climax of any Jerusalem day tours is the visit at the Western Wall (HaKotel), unquestionably the holiest and most cherished Jewish site in existence.
 After gaining an appreciation of the last remnant from the period of the Holy Temple and its importance to the Jewish people, we’ll have some free time for prayer and for placing personal notes between the 2000 year old stones.

 You can also read some more About Me.

 For any question, request or a thought please Contact Me.